Last week, we began a sermon series about Prayer.

 And what the gospel tells us is that we accept Jesus into our lives, the Holy Spirit takes up residence within us and he teaches us how to talk to God because he himself is God.
 This is amazing.

-And prayer is where we enter into conversation with the living, loving, communicating Father through the Son and asking, “Can Your Spirit guide me and lead me and give me understanding”
+And prayer is where we enter conversation with the living, loving, communicating Father through the Son and asking, “Can Your Spirit guide me and lead me and give me understanding”

 That’s the great gift because that gift brings us peace and happiness and joy . . . even in the midst of our circumstances because through the spirit we are better able to see things through the heart of God.